NVIDIA-Merlin/HugeCTR/docs/source/api/hugectr_layer_book.md

 * `time_step`: Integer, the second dimension of the 3D output tensor.
 It must be the multiple of the total number of input elements and must be defined with leading_dim.
 * `selected`: Boolean, whether to use the selected mode for the `Reshape` layer.
 The default value is False.
 * `selected_slots`: List[int], the selected slots for the `Reshape` layer.
 It will be ignored if `selected` is False.
 The default value is [].
 * `shape`: List of Integer, the destination shape of output.
 You can use -1 as a placeholder for dimensions that are variable, such as batch size.
-This parameter cannot be used together with other parameters and does restrict dimensions.
+This parameter cannot be used together with other parameters and other parameters will be deprecated in the future.
+This parameter does not restrict dimensions.

 Input and Output Shapes: